markjprice/cs13net9/docs/errata/errata.md

 In Step 4, I wrote, "Set Find and Replace to search files in the Current project."
 But the last project you were actively working on is the `Northwind.DataContext.Sqlite` project, not the `Northwind.EntityModels.Sqlite` project.

 In the next edition, I will add a preceding step to tell the reader to make the `Northwind.EntityModels.Sqlite` project the current project.

+# Page 646 - Improving the class-to-table mapping

+In Step 9, we can improve the text, as shown in [this errata from *Tools and Skills for .NET 8*](https://github.com/markjprice/tools-skills-net8/blob/main/docs/errata/improvements.md#page-29---creating-a-class-library-for-entity-models-using-sql-server).

 # Page 650 - Testing the class libraries, Page 693 - Build a data-driven web page, Page 694 - Build web pages for functions